 When Do I Send a California Preliminary Notice?

+You need to send your preliminary notice within 20 days of first furnishing labor and/or materials.
 Organized companies file these notices as soon as they get the project information.
 They file them on every project.
 The harsh truth is that entities in the construction industry never know if or when they will be paid.
-These required notices need to be sent early on.
+You must send these notices early on.